shautvast/notes/Cognitive overload/What is it.md

 YES YES YES

-And then I go: OMG I don’t have the time for that!
+And then I go: OMG another bucket of work into the overflowing backlog.
+The business isn’t happy.
+Shifting timelines.

 There is room for 1 big rewrite this year because of, reasons and